Jason Heyward Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff ranks 27th in MLB with a collective 7.7 strikeouts per nine innings.
+- The Nationals pitching staff ranks 28th in the league with a collective 7.7 strikeouts per nine innings.

-- The Nationals have the 20th-ranked team ERA among all MLB pitching staffs (4.48).
+- The Nationals have a 4.40 team ERA that ranks 19th across all league pitching staffs.

-- The Nationals rank 22nd in baseball in home runs given up (66 total, 1.2 per game).
+- Nationals pitchers combine to allow 67 total home runs at a rate of 1.2 per game (to rank 22nd in the league).

-- Williams makes the start for the Nationals, his 11th of the season.
-He is 2-2 with a 4.32 ERA and 37 strikeouts in 50 2/3 innings pitched.
+- Irvin gets the start for the Nationals, his sixth of the season.
+He is 1-2 with a 5.32 ERA and 19 strikeouts in 22 2/3 innings pitched.

-- In his last appearance on Wednesday, the righty tossed 5 2/3 innings against the San Diego Padres, allowing three earned runs while surrendering three hits.
+- The righty last pitched on Thursday against the San Diego Padres, when he threw four innings, allowing two earned runs while giving up two hits.

-- The 31-year-old has amassed an ERA of 4.32, with 6.7 strikeouts per nine innings, in 10 games this season.
-Opponents are batting .254 against him.
+- In five games this season, the 26-year-old has put up a 5.32 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .235 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.